Profirator/project-config/docs/master.md

 If you need to restore the flow file, copy it to the nifi container to /opt/nifi/nifi-current/conf

 Please note that this will work only if the container is same; if container is destroyed, Nifi will not accept the flow file.
+If all is lost, the easiest way to recover from failure is to unpack the flowfile and open it in text file.
+Copy the values to fresh installation.

 ### API Management configuration